 To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10 or Year 11.

-As the hub is based within the campus, our approach is to encourage independence and a more mature approach to studying.
-Like all institutions we have rules and a code of conduct.
+Our approach is to encourage independence and a more mature approach to studying.
+Like all institutions, we have rules and a code of conduct.
 At the same time, there is an expectation that students will find their individuality and transition from home education to being ready to enter post-16 education by the end of their course.

-Can you confirm this is for home-school children and not for school referrals?
+Can you confirm this is for home-school students and not for school referrals?

-This provision at City and Islington College is for electively home educated children, not school referrals.
+This provision at City and Islington College is for electively home-educated students, not school referrals.
 Official proof of Home Educated status will be required prior to acceptance onto the programme.

 It is similar, but the college year usually ends three weeks earlier than schools.